aaholmes/shci/README.md

 Instructions for running Arrow are documented in the [wiki](https://github.com/QMC-Cornell/shci/wiki).

 ## How to Contribute
 Arrow is a research program rather than a fully tested catch-all software package.
 The efficiency and correctness of edge cases, or input values that differ greatly from the default or published values, are not guaranteed.
 We welcome help with extending the capabilities of Arrow.
-If interested, please contact Adam Holmes <adamaholmes@gmail.com> or Cyrus Umrigar <CyrusUmrigar@cornell.edu>.
+If interested, please contact Adam Holmes <adamaholmes@gmail.com>.

 ## History and Authorship
 The Heat-Bath Configuration Interaction (HCI) method was invented by **Adam A. Holmes** as a deterministic analogue of his earlier heat-bath sampling algorithm, following a suggestion from his advisor **Cyrus Umrigar** that such an analogue might be possible.